adjust/ios_adobe_extension/docs/migrate.md

 }
 ```

-with the followng (new) resgistration code:
+with the following (new) registration code:

 ```objc
 // Objective-C